 If you think your financial Advisors main role is to identify the best funds, time the market or fill the form – I think you are wrong.
 Advisor’s main job is to stand between you and your mistakes.
 Recently I was talking to one of the prospects and he asked how you manage your money?
 I laughed, this is the first time somebody asked me this question – I told him that I have a financial planner.
 And now it was his turn to laugh. : )

 Why I hired a financial planner?
 Because even I want to have a third person, who without involving emotions, can look at my financial situation and make suggestions.
 I am also doing financial planning and investment advice for two financial planners and a CA who is a Mutual Fund advisor.
 Recently one of my close friends won CNBC financial advisor award – he is after my life for many years that I manage his finance.
 (But it’s my policy that I will not manage money for my friends and family members but clients can become my friend)

 So assuming that a financial planner does not need advice, is again a mistake.
 I think the role of financial Advisors should be understood in the right light.

 Few more Questions

 What else do you do to save some money?
 Do you grow your food?
 Stitch your own clothes?
 Build your own house?
 Do your own surgery?
 Fly a plane?
 Fight a lawsuit in court?

 Who will save you from product manufacturers?
-Do you feel fund companies that sell to a mass market care about you and understand your specific financial goals, time horizons, and risk tolerance?
+Do you feel fund companies that sell to mass market care about you and understand your specific financial goals, time horizons, and risk tolerance?